yaoshun/LeetCode/README.md

 # LeetCode
-This repositive is for storing the solutions for LeetCode Problems.
+This repository is for storing the solutions for LeetCode Problems.